eltoraz/alchemy/design.md

 - Open world, abundance of reagents in *The Elder Scrolls*, particularly *Oblivion* and *Skyrim*
 - Exploring the universe in *Starbound*, collecting seeds, and building a farm of alien and more mundane crops
-- The approach to magic outlined in [this page of the flora comic](http://floraverse.com/comic/flora/page/208-basic-guide-to-magic/)

 ### The gist of it